damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. [PowerToFly](https://www.powertofly.com)
 1. [Hacker News](https://news.ycombinator.com/ask): On the first of the month, include a note for GitLab in the Hacker News thread of "Who's Hiring" .
 Template text:
 `REMOTE ONLY GitLab - We're hiring production engineers, developers, UX designers , and more, see https://about.gitlab.com/jobs/ We're a remote only company so everyone can participate and contribute equally.
-GitLab is an open-source Ruby on Rails project with over 1000 contributors.`
+GitLab Community Edition is an open-source Ruby on Rails project with over 1000 contributors.`
->>>>>>> bc30fce... update gitlab is to gitlab Community Edition is
 1. [WeWorkRemotely](https://weworkremotely.com) ($200 for 30 days, per position).
 1. [RemoteOK](https://remoteok.io) ($200 for ?? days, per position)
 1. [RemoteBase](https://remotebase.io/)